Course

 • Investments

 The goal of this course is to help students develop a framework for thinking about investment problems.
 The course examines financial theory and empirical evidence that is useful when making both professional (e.g., mutual funds and hedge funds) and personal investment decisions.
 The topics covered include portfolio theory, performance evaluation, analysis of trading strategies, and the role of taxes in investment decisions.
+In addition, the course will cover recent developments in the industry, such as the emergence of zero-commission brokers and payment for order flow; meme stocks and the mechanics of securities lending; and the rise of “0dtes”.

 • Entrepreneurial Finance